 Assessment of learning outcomes is an essential component of effective instruction, whereby results of outcomes assessment guide curriculum development for continuous improvement.
-The institution is also mandated by our accrediting agency, the Southern Association of Colleges and Schools (SACS), to document the process, results, and improvement plans related to the assessment of learning outcomes.
+The institution is also mandated by our accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges, (SACSCOC), to document the process, results, and improvement plans related to the assessment of learning outcomes.
 In the Associate in Arts, Associate in Science, Associate in Fine Arts, Associate in General Education, and Associate in Applied Science degree programs, students must complete a series of general education core courses.
-Upon completion of these degree programs, students must demonstrate certain competencies which are collectively known as the General Education Learning Outcomes.
+Upon completion of these degree programs, students must demonstrate certain competencies which are must demonstrate certain competencies which are collectively known as the General Education Learning Outcomes.